 Valladolid (1 night) – This is a place you can skip if you need to make up time.
 But it’s a nice little pueblo that can help to break up the journey if you have time.
 Buses run directly here from Merida, and Colectivos run from Chichen Itza.
 Both are frequent and the journey is short.

 Isla Holbox (2 nights) – To get to Holbox from Merida or Valladolid is a direct bus to Chiquila and from there you will need to take a boat out to the Island.
+Click here for a full breakdown of how to get to Isla Holbox.
 Holbox is where I go on vacation.
 If I need a weekend away from work and need to go somewhere I can completely relax and get offline, I come to Holbox.
 Be warned you will not get hardly any signal here, and wifi is inconsistent at best.
 But it’s about as close to paradise as you can get.
+Want to do some activities while on the island?
+Take a read of my guide to Holbox here.

-Playa del Carmen (2 nights) – Yes, I know I may be biased as I live here.
+Playa del Carmen (2 nights) – Yes, I know I may be biased as I lived here for a few years.
 But once you arrive in the Riviera Maya, Playa really is the best place to base yourself.
 It’s cheaper and easier to navigate than Tulum and Cancun and you can walk pretty much everywhere.
 Plus it’s easy to take colectivos to Cancun, Puerto Morelos, Tulum, and even to Bacalar (although I’d recommend taking the bus).
 Plus it’s just a short ferry ride to Cozumel.
 You can take a bus or colectivo direct from Chiquila to get here.
+There is so much to see and do 2 days can easily become 2 months… or in my case 3 years haha.

 Tulum (1 night) – One night is enough to check out Tulum.
 Arrive early and visit the Tulum ruins then spend the rest of the day exploring Tulum, or just chill on the beach.
 If you can spare a few extra days head to Coba ruins and go diving in some Cenotes.
 If you have time I’d also highly recommend trying to do a tour of Sian Ka’an.
 It’s not cheap but so worth it!
 You can either take an ADO bus here from Playa or hop in a colectivo.